-this post focuses on your Google Analytics dashboard. if you don’t have GA installed already, get your free account set up + running. then after 24 hours, you’ll have some data to look at to learn what device type folks are viewing your site on.
+This post focuses on your Google Analytics dashboard.
+If you don’t have GA installed already, get your free account set up + running.
+Then after 24 hours, you’ll have some data to look at to learn where folks are finding your site from.

 Learn which platforms are directing the most traffic to you

 It wasn’t long ago that you couldn’t track traffic from Instagram, but now you can with Google Analytics — especially thanks to their business profiles that offer a direct site link in your bio.